化学学报 ›› 2026, Vol. 84 ›› Issue (3): 293-298.DOI: 10.6023/A25120425 上一篇 下一篇

 关键词: 汉斯酯, 自由基环化, 2-吲哚酮, 无金属, 可见光

 The 3,3-dialkyl-2-oxindole scaffold is a privileged structure found in numerous bioactive compounds, yet its synthesis often relies on precious metal catalysts or toxic radical initiators.
 Addressing these limitations, we report a sustainable, metal-free photochemical strategy for constructing 3,3-disubstituted oxindoles via visible-light-induced radical cyclization.
 This method employs an economical Hantzsch ester (HEH) as a dual-function reagent, serving simultaneously as a stoichiometric photoreductant and a hydrogen atom donor, eliminating the need for external photocatalysts or transition metals.
-The reaction proceeded with 2-iodo-N-methylmethacrylamides with HEH (2.0 equiv) and tetramethylguanidine (TMG, 1.0 equiv) in acetonitrile under argon atmosphere.
-Irradiation with a 20 W blue LED at room temperature for 21 hours afforded the target oxindoles in excellent yields (up to 98%).
+The reaction proceeded with 2-iodo-N-methylmethacrylamides using HEH (2.0 equiv) and tetramethylguanidine (TMG, 1.0 equiv.) in acetonitrile under argon atmosphere.
+Irradiation with a 20 W blue LED at room temperature for 21 h afforded the target oxindoles in excellent yields (up to 98%).
 Control experiments confirmed the essential roles of HEH, TMG, light, and inert conditions.
 The protocol showed strong preference for aryl iodides, with bromo- and chloro-analogs giving significantly lower yields.
 Substrate scope investigation demonstrated broad functional group tolerance.
 Various substituents on the aryl ring, including electron-donating (-OMe, -Me) and electron-withdrawing groups (-F, -Cl, -Br, -COOMe), were well accommodated.
 Modifications on the acrylamide moiety, such as different N-alkyl groups (ethyl, cyclopropyl, benzyl) and variations at the α- and β-positions of the acryloyl group, also proceeded successfully, though efficiency depended on the alkene's electronic properties.
 A gram-scale reaction delivered the product in 87% yield, demonstrating practical scalability.
 Post-synthetic derivatizations, including reduction, thionation, and N-deprotection, highlighted the method's synthetic utility.
 Mechanistic studies revealed a photoinduced electron transfer pathway.
-Radical trapping experiments confirmed aryl radical intermediacy, while deuterium labeling identified HEH as the hydrogen source.
+Radical trapping experiments confirmed aryl radical intermediate, while deuterium labeling identified HEH as the hydrogen source.
 Fluorescence quenching studies supported PET from photoexcited HEH to the substrate.
-Based on this evidence, we propose a mechanism involving photoexcitation of HEH/TMG complex to generate a potent reductant, SET to cleave the C-I bond, forming an aryl radical, 5-exo-trig cyclization, and HAT from HEH-derived species to furnish the product.
+Based on this evidence, we propose a mechanism involving photoexcitation of HEH/TMG complex to generate a potent reductant, single electron transfer (SET) to cleave the C—I bond, forming an aryl radical, 5-exo-trig cyclization, and hydrogen atom transfer (HAT) from HEH-derived species to furnish the product.

-Key words: Hantzsch ester, radical cyclization, 2-Indolinone, metal-free, visible-light
+Key words: Hantzsch ester, radical cyclization, 2-indolinone, metal-free, visible-light